Hazel Massery: Little Rock High School

-Friendship with Elizabeth Eckford
+Communication with Elizabeth Eckford

-Despite feeling awkward when they first met, Eckford and Bryan surprisingly became friends afterwards:

-Soon after, the friendship began to fray.
-In 1999, David Margolick travelled to Little Rock and arranged to meet Elizabeth and Hazel.
-According to Hazel Bryan, she said, "I think she still… at times we have a little… well, the honeymoon is over and now we're getting to take out the garbage."
+Despite feeling awkward when they met again in 1997, Eckford and Bryan briefly became friends.
+In 1999, David Margolick travelled to Little Rock and arranged to meet Eckford and Bryan.
+According to Bryan, she said, "I think she still… at times we have a little… well, the honeymoon is over and now we're getting to take out the garbage."
 Eckford began to believe Bryan "wanted me to be cured and be over it and for this not to go on...
 She wanted me to be less uncomfortable so that she wouldn't feel responsible anymore."

-The other eight of the Little Rock Nine did not want this friendship to last any longer.
-The friendship quietly dissolved in 1999, when Elizabeth Eckford wrote "True reconciliation can occur only when we honestly acknowledge our painful, but shared, past" on the brick of Central High.
-This message affected their friendship.
-The principal of Central High School stated "I just had hoped that I could show this picture and say, 'This happened, and that happened, and now…' and there is no 'now'."
-She added, "And that makes me sad.
-It makes me sad for them, it makes me sad for the future students at our school, and for the history books, because I'd like a happy ending.
-And we don't have that."
+By the year 2000, the two were no longer in regular contact.
+When asked for permission to reprint a poster titled "Reconciliation" showing Eckford and Bryan shaking hands, Eckford granted it with a requirement that a small sticker be included stating, "True reconciliation can occur only when we honestly acknowledge our painful, but shared, past."